MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/change-custom-entity-icons.md

 1. Select **Save**.

-## Set the icon for a in app designer
+## Set the icon for a table in app designer

 1. On the app designer left pane, select the table.
 1. In the right table properties pane, under **Icon**, select **Use web resource** > **Select icon**.